PeggedSoftware/analysis-exercise/README.md

 Data set **applicants.csv** contains information collected about job applicants applying to one or more job positions at a specified organization.
 Each row corresponds to information on an individual applying to a single job position.
 The fields and their definitions are listed in Table 1.

 Data set **hires.csv** contains information collected about a subset of these applicants that were hired to fill a job position at one of the specified organizations.
 Each row corresponds to an individual employee.
 Table 2 lists the fields contained in this data set.
+Note that the **hires.csv** data may contain individuals not appearing in the **applicants.csv** data.
+This just means that some hires were made without the data contained in **applicants.csv** being collected for these hires.

 The field *User_Id* is contained in both files and can be used to join applicants to their associated hire information.
 Note that some of the individuals contained in the **hires.csv** file are currently employed, thus the stated tenure length represents tenure length at the time of the most recent data extract.
 A few individuals have tenure lengths that are not known, i.e. their tenure_length value is missing.